 NOTE: These rotations must be strictly adhered to.
+Penalties for this are outlined in the CJCC Reports, Investigations and Outcomes Policy.

 NOTE: Different match formats are considered the same competition.
-For example, Year 7 Boys, and Year 7 Boys T20 rotations would be considered as a whole, and not as two separate competitions.
+For example, Year 8 Boys, and Year 8 Boys T20 rotations would be considered as a whole, and not as two separate competitions.

-6.2.2 Maximum Overs per Bowler
+6.2.2.
+Maximum Overs per Bowler